ShuguangSun/ess-r-insert-obj/README.md

 Data.frame-like object:

-- [x] ess-r-insert-obj-dt-name
+- M-x ess-r-insert-obj-dt-name

-Column/Variable name: with `C-u C-u`, it prompt for the dt name for search in.
+Variable (Column) name: with `C-u C-u`, it prompt for the dt name for search in.

-- [x] ess-r-insert-obj-col-name
+- M-x ess-r-insert-obj-col-name
-- [x] ess-r-insert-obj-col-name-all
+- M-x ess-r-insert-obj-col-name-all

-Column/Variable name: with `C-u C-u`, it prompt for the dt name for search in, or with `C-u`, it prompt for column/variable name to search in.
+Variable (Column) value: with `C-u C-u`, it prompt for the dt name for search in, or with `C-u`, it prompt for column/variable name to search in.

-- [x] ess-r-insert-obj-value
+- M-x ess-r-insert-obj-value
-- [x] ess-r-insert-obj-value-all
+- M-x ess-r-insert-obj-value-all

 ## Customization